mhchishty7/TripReel/README.md

 # 📽 Trip Reel Project

-A mobile movie app that provides relevant movie information such as title, poster, runtime, plot, metascore, and where to watch.
-This app was built from scratch collaboratively with a team of six coders, which allowed us to learn agile development methodologies and implement feature and bug fixes using the git branch workflow and pull requests.
+Introducing Tripreel - the ultimate movie destination!
+Discover all the info you need on your favorite films including ratings, runtime, plot, genres and where to watch.
+With a user-friendly interface, powered by Omdb and Utelly API, and interactive features using HTML, CSS, Foundation, JavaScript and jQuery.
+Whether you're a movie buff or just looking for a new film, Tripreel has got you covered.
+Explore now!
 ## Deployment

 Deployed Website: https://tripreel.vercel.app/